Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 1 : How are AUIs currently being used?

 \subsection{Types of software application}

-A key finding in our literature study, which is also mentioned in other reviews \cite{mukhiya2020adaptive,Sanchez2018,Palomares-Pecho2021}, is that most AUI are available on \emph{mobile applications} (18 studies, 57\%) and \emph{web-based applications} (14 studies, 29\%) (see Table \ref{tab:RQ1general}).
-The prevalence of web and mobile applications can be explained by their popularity and diverse user base.
-Creating AUI for the platforms with the largest usage makes the most sense.
+A key finding in our SLR study, which is also mentioned in other secondary studies \citep{mukhiya2020adaptive, Sanchez2018, Palomares-Pecho2021}, is that most AUI are available on \emph{mobile applications} (18 studies, 57\%) and \emph{web-based applications} (14 studies, 29\%) (see Table \ref{tab:RQ1general}).
+This can be attributed to the popularity and wide user base of these platforms, making them ideal for AUI implementation.
 There is also a large number of papers that do not explicitly mention what type of application they proposed (11 studies, 23\%).
-One study has both web and mobile versions of the application (S16).
-Very few studies proposed a \emph{tablet-based application} (2 studies, 4\%), \emph{desktop application} (1 study, 2\%) or \emph{bracelet application} (1 study, 2\%), which can be explained by the capability of these platforms.
+Only a small number of studies explore \emph{tablet-based applications} (4\%), \emph{desktop applications} (2\%), and \emph{bracelet applications} (2\%), which can be explained by the capability of these platforms.
 For example, a study that uses a bracelet application as the interface to communicate with the user might be hindered by screen size, thereby limiting the quantity and quality of information presented (S32).